ColdTrick/event_manager/README.md

 Features
 -----------

+- Create site and group events
+- Listing of upcomming events
+- Show events on a (Google) map
+- Search events

-- Managing sidewide/group events
+- Create simple or advanced events with
+ - Registration forms
+ - Configure a multiday and multislot programs
-- Google maps integration
+ - Waitinglists
-- Event (advanced/simple) search (list or google maps)
+ - Different types of attendence
+ - Optionally let logged out users register
+ - Notifications to organizer and attendees
-- Custom event registration form
+ - Add files to your event
-- Specifying daily eventprogram
+ - Export attendees

-- RSVP to an event
+- RSVP option to confirm attendence to an event
-	- Notification option (to organizer and attendee)
 - After RSVP, specify your personal daily program participation
-- Waiting list per event
-- Registration for non-loggedin users
-- Adding files to an event
-- Exporting attendees to csv
-- Import events from "Event calendar"
-- Enable/disable group events
+- Recieve personal program as PDF
+- Add event to your personal calendar software (ical export)